WillAdams/gcodepreview/README.md

  https://pythonscad.org/ (previously this was http://www.guenther-sohler.net/openscad/ )

- (previous versions had used RapCAD)
+ (previous versions had used RapCAD, so as to take advantage of the writeln command, that was re-written in Python)

  A BlockSCAD file for the main modules is available at: